-Between the family day care educator and/or educator assistant and a family
+Between the family day care educator and/or educator assistant and a family parties involved and is still unresolved, can be referred for further mediation to the approved providery.

 If the grievance is not resolved satisfactorily, either party can bring the matter to the attention of the family day care service staff to assist in the resolution of the matter.